varsha5595/csc533-project/README.md

 ## Setup

+If you wish to test the system with the sample privacy policies provided by the rpository, skip to the Execution step.
+If you wish add new privacy policies, follow the below instructions.

 ### Obtaining the privacy policy
 1. Navigate to any skill on the Amazon market place
 2. Under the "Skill details" section, click on "Privacy Policy"